phil-rice/Phils-Blog/_posts/2015-11-13-Unit-Testing-Scala-Type-Classes.markdown

     def addRaw(d1: Int, d2: Int) = d1 + d2
   }
 {% endhighlight %}
-And add another test
-{% highlight scala %}
-  "Distance" should "implment addition with large to always return large" in {
-	  distanceLike.add(one, two) shouldBe three
-	  distanceLike.add(one, large) shouldBe large
-	  distanceLike.add(large, two) shouldBe large
-  }
-{% endhighlight %}

 #Summary
 The Type Classes were remarkably easy to write unit tests for.
 An abstract class for the behaviour, and a concrete class for each implementation.
 As ever implicits helped make the tests easy to write and just as easy to read